 Native plant life

 The best way to have a lively pond is to introduce native aquatic plants.
-There are about twenty varieties to select depending on the size of your body of water.
+There are about twenty varieties of aquatic plants to select depending on the size of your body of water.
 If small, set up various rush or bulrush, water mint (in a stone pot to contain it) and yellow iris.
 In deeper water, floating pondweed, water-crowfoot and yellow water lily are great choices.
 Despite ground level being underwater, these plants are easy to install: weigh them down with a ball of clay or marl and and place them where you wish.

 Organize the embankments around your pond with rocks, a small strip of prairie grass and if possible a couple shrub plantations.
 As a result, this space will serve for shelter to insects that like to land around water.